Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 But for organizations whose growth depends on understanding why deals move, which accounts are worth pursuing now, and how to coordinate sales, marketing, and ops around the same intelligence, ZoomInfo provides the platform that turns data into pipeline.

-The question isn't which database is bigger.
-It's what you need your data to do.
+The question is not which database is bigger.
+It is what you need your data to do.